MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 ---

-# Monitor updates in Azure Stack Hub using Powershell
+# Monitor updates in Azure Stack Hub using PowerShell

 You can use the Azure Stack Hub administrative endpoints to monitor and manage your updates.
 They're accessible with PowerShell.
 For instructions on getting set up with PowerShell on Azure Stack Hub, see [Install PowerShell for Azure Stack Hub](azure-stack-powershell-install.md).